chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/fem_formulation.rst

 This section describes the FEM formulation used within Lethe.
 Starting from the strong form of the equations, we obtain the weak-form.
 We then briefly discuss the challenges associated with solving the Navier-Stokes equations before we introduce the two approaches that are available in Lethe to solve them.

-Starting from the :doc:`incompressible Navier-Stokes <navier-stokes>` equations:
+Starting from :doc:`The Incompressible Navier-Stokes <navier-stokes>` equations:

 .. math::
     \partial_l u_l &= 0